IgniteUI/igniteui-webcomponents/.github/CONTRIBUTING.md

 Please note that events are emitted only for user interactions with the component.
 If a property is changed via API, no events should be emitted.

-Events should be propagated from the child child components to the parent components.
+Events should be propagated from the child components to the parent components.

 ## Properties and Attributes